Stories |

 The counter was empty.

-She slowed, confused, her rhythm broken.
-The pickup station was bare.
-Just polished wood and the glare of too-bright lights overhead.
+She slowed, pulse tightening.
+The pickup station was bare, no gold-embossed sleeve waiting with her name on it.
+Just polished wood and too-bright lights overhead.

-Behind the espresso machine, a barista glanced up, then quickly dropped his eyes back to the drink he was pouring.
-His hands were clumsy.
+Behind the espresso machine, the barista glanced up, then quickly dropped his eyes back to the drink he was pouring.
+His wristband flickered orange.
+Queue disruption flag.
 He was stalling.

-Her feet carried her to the counter, though for the first time she wasn't sure what to do once she got there.
+Her feet carried her to the counter, though for the first time in years she wasn’t sure what to do once she got there.
 Standing still felt… wrong.
-She was Tier One.
-Tier One didn't wait.
+Waiting felt wrong.
+People with her household rating didn’t wait.

-Someone brushed past her, muttering thanks as they scooped up two drinks already waiting with silver tags across the lids.
+Someone brushed past her, muttering thanks as they grabbed two steaming drinks already waiting with silver tags across the lids.
 Tier Two.
-He'd gotten his order before hers.
+He’d gotten his order before hers.
 He knew it.
 She knew it.
-Everyone in the shop knew it.
+The room knew it.
+The algorithm definitely knew it.

 Thirty seconds.
 That’s how long it took.

 Finally, the barista set a paper cup down.
-He didn't call her name.
-He just pushed it forward, foam still dripping down the side.
+He didn’t announce her name.
+He didn’t make eye contact.
+He just pushed it forward like he was offering a condolence.

 “Vanilla oat latte?”

-Her cheeks burned.
-She reached for it with a trembling hand, forced a smile, and walked out without a word.
+Her cheeks burned hot.
+She took it with trembling fingers and forced a smile that felt like it might crack her teeth.
+She walked out without a word.

-Outside, she tried to breathe, but the taste of ash filled her mouth.
+Outside, she tried to breathe.
+But the ash-taste panic lingered.
 Thirty seconds.
 Just thirty seconds, and she felt smaller.
 Reduced.
-Seen.
+Flagged.

 At home, the wall screen was waiting.

-System Notice: Household Access Deterioration – 2 Warnings Remaining.
+System Notice: Household Graph Stability – Deterioration Detected.
+Two Warnings Remaining.

-"Do you see this?"
-He jabbed a finger at the words, as though she hadn't seen them already.
+“Do you see this?” he snapped, jabbing a finger at the notice.

-"It was only thirty seconds," she said, setting her bag down.
+“It was only thirty seconds,” she said softly, setting her bag down.

 The boy smirked.
 Didn’t even look up.
 “It’s just coffee, Dad.”

-That night, at dinner, the silence clung to them like smoke.
+That night at dinner, the silence clung to them like smoke.
 No one touched the roast chicken.
-No one spoke about the warning on the wall.
+No one looked at the wall screen.

 Until the lights dimmed.

 Her husband slammed his fork down.
-"You hear that?"
-He glared at the boy.
-"You're killing us."
+“Hear that?”
+He glared at their son.
+“You’re killing our score.”

-The boy finally looked up, eyes bright with something between defiance and boredom.
-"What do you want me to do?
+The boy finally looked up, annoyed but bored.
+“What do you want me to do?
 Obey?
-Just walk the line?
-Forget it."
+March to the system’s beat?
+Forget it.”

 Break all contact.